 Luce Foundation Center for American Art

-Ten award-winning interactive computer kiosks provide the public with information about every object on display and include discussions of each artwork, artist biographies, audio interviews, still images and nearly 70 videos created exclusively for the center.
+Have questions?
 Museum staff members are available at the Luce Foundation Center information desk seven days a week to answer visitor questions and conduct tours.
+Or try our free audio tour!
 Free public wireless Internet access (Wi-Fi) is available in the Luce Foundation Center.

-Keep up to date with the Luce Foundation Center by becoming a fan on Facebook.
+Keep up to date with the Luce Foundation Center by becoming a fan on facebook.com/americanartluce.

 Luce Foundation Center Staff